 Materials sent by an Applicant after an Application is deemed compliant might not be considered by the DRB due to time constraints.

-7.1.4 Sketch Plan.
+7.1.4 Sketch Plan Site Walk.

-.
-Within one (1) year from the Planning Meeting date, and at least forty (40) days prior to the scheduled DRB meeting, the Applicant shall submit a Sketch Plan to the HOC.
-If the Planning Meeting expires, the Applicant shall attend another Planning Meeting.
-The HOC may extend the validity of the Planning Meeting beyond one (1) year.

-The Sketch Plan shall address the project design and shall include the required submittal materials (see Sketch/Final Plan Checklist).
+Site Visual Aid/Staking Requirements & Documentation

+The story pole and staking plan shall be provided to the HOC for review prior to installing the following site visual aids and staking.

+Story poles with ropes and flagging demonstrating the main ridge height and highest point on each structure shall be erected seven (7) days prior to the Site Walk.

+Locate the center of the Building Site as verified by a surveyor

+Driveway centerline stationing main road where driveway leaves the road and up to house

+Drainage and culvert schematic

+Cut limits and retaining walls

+Proposed address monument location

+Locations of the corners of the Residence or major Improvement

+Where applicable, when a designated building site is proposed for relocation, the location of the designated and proposed building sites

+All plants proposed for transplanting marked using blue flags and their respective locations for transplanting staked

+Any trees to be removed are to be marked with red flagging

+Other depictions and designations directed by the HOC Manager

+Surveyors shall survey the locations of the HOC approved story pole and staking plan prior to placing the story poles and staking.

 The DRB shall review, approve, approve with conditions, or deny the Sketch Plan.
 Approval of the Sketch Plan shall be valid for one (1) year.
+Applicants may request a one-year Sketch Plan extension with the HOC.

 7.1.5 Final Plan Submittal.
 Within one (1) year from the Sketch Plan Approval or Sketch Plan Approval extension date, and at least forty (40) days prior to the scheduled DRB meeting, the Applicant shall submit for Final Plan Review.
-If the Final Plan is not submitted within one (1) year, the Applicant shall have to attend another Planning Meeting and submit another Sketch Plan for review.
-The HOC may, upon the Applicant’s request, extend the validity of the Sketch Plan approval beyond one (1) year.
+If the Final Plan is not submitted within one (1) year, the Applicant may request a Final Plan extension.

 The Final Plan shall address the final project design, and shall include the required submittal materials (see Sketch/Final Plan Checklist).
+Thirty (30) day noticing to adjacent property owners (APO’s) is required.

-The final plan approval is confirmed by the Certificate of Approval, signed by the BOD President, DRB Chair, and Applicant.
+The final plan approval is confirmed by the Certificate of Approval, signed by the HOC Director of Operations and Applicant.

 7.1.6 Permit Set Submittal.
-Within ninety (90) days from the Certificate of Approval record date the Applicant shall submit for Staff Permit Set Approval.
-The HOC may extend the time beyond ninety (90) days upon request of the Applicant.
+Within two (2) years from the Certificate of Approval record date the Applicant shall submit for Staff Permit Set Approval.
+The HOC may extend the time beyond two (2) years upon request of the Applicant.

+Applicant must fund all required escrows and building fees prior to HOC stamping Permit Set.